navikt/dp-kafka-offset-monitor/README.md

 # HOW ?

-kafka-offset-monitor will query kafka for offset for a group and calculate offset lag.
+kafka-offset-monitor will query kafka consumer offset for a group and calculate offset lag.
 The lag is added to a prometheus gauge and exposed.